Ebay

 postage discount but hasn't given a quantity

 discount.
-Listing shows UKL3.28 each for four off.
+The listing shows GBP 3.28 each for four

 He is correct.
 A UK buyer has seen an